victorskl/vim/README.md

 zellner.vim
 ```

 In this case, you can demo on how the color scheme look and feel by open up some file and try `:colorscheme blue` to find out about your liking.
-Once you found the color scheme you like, just persist it by updating in `.vimrc` file.
 For example:

 ```
 vi .vimrc